uccser/cs-field-guide/text/en/curriculum-guides/apcsp/guide-data-and-information-introduction.md

 - EK 3.2.2H Analytical techniques to store, manage, transmit, and process data sets change as the size of data sets scale.

 ### LO 3.3.1 Analyze how data representation, storage, security, and transmission of data involve computational manipulation of information.
-- EK 3.3.1A Digital data representations involve trade-offs related to storage, security, and privacy concerns.
+- **EK 3.3.1A Digital data representations involve trade-offs related to storage, security, and privacy concerns.**
-- EK 3.3.1B Security concerns engender trade-offs in storing and transmitting information.
+- **EK 3.3.1B Security concerns engender trade-offs in storing and transmitting information.**
-- EK 3.3.1C There are trade-offs in using lossy and lossless compression techniques for storing and transmitting data.
+- **EK 3.3.1C There are trade-offs in using lossy and lossless compression techniques for storing and transmitting data.**

-##Additions to FG?
-- data patterns (sequence analysis / cryptography?)